You call that Sambar?

 1 tablespoon tamarind paste

-½ cup dried young coconut, diced (a Filipino product I found at Costco!)
+½ cup dried young coconut, diced (a Filipino product I found

 1 red pepper, diced